 "The Department already had extensive measures in place to ensure that postmasters in similar situations were given similar treatment, regardless of the particular scheme under which they fell.
-It has now created an provide board to additional programme assurance and it has extended the remit of the GLO advisory board to include the Department's supervision of the scheme delivered by the Post Office."
+It has now created an internal board to provide additional programme assurance and it has extended the remit of the GLO advisory board to include the Department's supervision of the scheme delivered by the Post Office."